TheAndrewJackson/python-project-template/README.md

 This projects goal is to kick start the process of creating a best practices python project.
 It utilizes [cookiecutter](https://github.com/audreyr/cookiecutter) to copy the template.

+## TODO
+- Update pytest to use pyproject.toml

 ## Features

 - Formatting with [black](https://github.com/psf/black)